A WGB is a mode that can be configured on an autonomous Cisco IOS access point to provide wireless connectivity to a lightweight

 access point on behalf of clients that are connected by Ethernet to the WGB access point.
 A WGB connects a wired network over

 a single wireless segment by learning the MAC addresses of its wired clients on the Ethernet interface and reporting them

 to the lightweight access point using Internet Access Point Protocol (IAPP) messaging.
 The WGB provides wireless access connectivity

 to wired clients by establishing a single wireless connection to the lightweight access point.

 When a Cisco WGB is used, the WGB informs the access points of all the clients that it is associated with.
-The controller is aware of the clients that are associated with the access point.
-When non-Cisco WGBs are used, the controller has no information about the IP address of the clients on the wired segment behind the WGB.
+The device is aware of the clients that are associated with the access point.
+When non-Cisco WGBs are used, the device has no information about the IP address of the clients on the wired segment behind the WGB.
 Without this information, the

 ARP REQ from the distribution system for the WGB client.